 CTA Priority:- CTAs have three levels of Priority: High, Medium, and Low.
-It is highly essential to keep a track of each priority levels and resolve CTAs based on their priorities.
-In this article, a Pivot table is used to create a summary chart which enlists all the CTAs in accordance of their priorities and gives you a count of the same.
+It is highly essential to keep track of each priority level and resolve CTAs based on their priorities.
+In this article, a Pivot table is used to create a summary chart that enlists all the CTAs in accordance with their priorities and gives you a count of the same.
 This table also displays the Account Name to which a CTA belongs to.
-The step by step procedure to create Pivot table is as follows:
+The step by step procedure to create a Pivot table is as follows:

 Create a Rule

 In the Create Rule screen, enter:

 - Click NEXT.
 The Setup Rule screen is displayed.

 Click DATASET TASK to create a data set.

 Select Call To Action as the source object.